12 Painless Ways to Save Money on a Tight Budget

 If you want to see change in your personal finances, then pick a few of these suggestions and work on them.
 Once you master those, then come back and work on more.

-Bit by bit you will see progress of saving money on a tight budget.
+Bit by bit you will see progress in saving money on a tight budget.

 Maybe in a few months, your tight budget will be self-induced because you are starting to save a greater percentage of your paycheck.